-A cash advance loan and a credit card cash advance serve a similar objective of offering borrowers quick funds through a seamless approval.
+A cash advance loan and a credit card cash advance serve a similar objective of offering borrowers quick funds through seamless approval.
+Both are short-term loans.
 Despite this, the two terms are worlds apart.
 We explore the differences in our cash advance loan vs. credit card cash advance discussion and pinpoint their similarities.
 Let’s jump straight in and discuss cash advance loans.

-A cash advance loan is a short-term credit facility from a lending institution, which is typical to be paid by your next payday.
+A cash advance loan is a short-term credit facility from a lending institution, typically to be paid by your next payday.

-A cash advance enables you to meet unexpected costs such as emergency car repairs and medical bills.
+A cash advance lets you meet unexpected costs such as emergency car repairs and medical bills.
 Most lenders will deposit the cash to your account the same day without any paperwork.
-The interest rate on cash advance loans depends on multiple factors such as income, debt-to-income ratio, and credit score.
+The interest rate on cash advance loans depends on multiple factors, such as income, debt-to-income ratio, and credit score.

 For example, if you need $1,000, you’ll get the funds now, and a certain percentage of your future credit card deposits will go towards clearing the credit.